DarkMilkman/Encryption/README.md

 	-.rtf

 Warning:
-	For the file to be found it has to be in the same folder as the .exe
+	For the file to be found it either
+	 -has to be in the same folder as the .exe
+	 -or give the full file path of the file

 Warning:
 	-Sometimes when a single quote is copied, it isn't a single quote that is recognized.